-Upon receipt of a complaint or notice to the Title IX Coordinator of an alleged violation of the Policy, University initiates a prompt initial assessment to determine the next steps the University needs to take.
-The University will initiate at least one of three responses, (1) offer supportive measures because the Complainant does not want to proceed with a formal complaint; and/or (2) initiate an informal resolution; and/or (3) initiate a formal grievance process including an investigation and a hearing.
+Upon receipt of a complaint or notice to the Title IX Coordinator of an alleged violation of the Policy, University initiates a prompt initial assessment to determine the next steps the University

 The investigation and grievance process will determine whether or not the policy has been violated.
 If so, the University will promptly implement effective remedies designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.